cloud-barista/cm-mayfly/README.md

 Available Commands:
-  api         Call the Cloud-Migrator system's Open APIs as services and actions docker      Installing and managing cloud-migrator's infrastructure help        Help about any command rest        rest api call
+  api         Call the Cloud-Migrator system's Open APIs as services and actions help        Help about any command infra       Installing and managing cloud-migrator's infrastructure rest        rest api call

 Flags: